Hawaii Braces For 'Life Threatening' Flash Flooding, After Lane Weakens

 On Saturday, the National Weather Service warned of "life threatening" flash flooding and landslides, with the slow-moving powerful storm bearing down south of Honolulu.
 One estimate predicts that structural damage from Lane could cost the state more than $1 billion in repairs.

-The brunt of the storm may be past the island, but residents have not seen the end of intense rainfall.
+The brunt of the storm may be past Hawaii, but residents have not seen the end of intense rainfall.

 "Although Lane is weakening, it is still expected to produce total rainfall of 10 to 20 inches in some areas," Weather Service officials said.